about NEXPLANON

-Yes, NEXPLANON is a small, thin, and flexible birth control implant that provides 3 years of continuous pregnancy prevention.
-It’s placed discreetly just under the skin on the inner side of your non-dominant upper arm by your healthcare provider.
+Yes, NEXPLANON is a small (about the size of a matchstick), thin, and flexible birth control implant that provides 3 years* of continuous pregnancy prevention.
+It’s placed discreetly just under the skin on the inner side of your non-dominant upper arm by a trained healthcare professional.

-No, it’s not an intrauterine device (IUD), because it’s placed in your arm, not your uterus.
-But like an IUD, it’s a long-acting birth control option because it lasts for 3 years.
+No, it's not an intrauterine device (IUD).
+It is an implant that is placed in your arm.
+Like an IUD, it's a long-acting birth control option.
+NEXPLANON lasts for 3 years.*

 NEXPLANON is a hormone-releasing birth control implant for use by women to prevent pregnancy for up to 3 years.